 People who do not need to know who you are will not be able to see your name or contact details.
-Your data will have a code number instead of using your personal details.
-Sheffield Teaching Hospitals is the Sponsor of this research and is responsible for looking after your information along with the University of Sheffield, who will both act as joint data controller.
+Your data will have a code number instead.
+Sheffield Teaching Hospitals is the Sponsor of this research and is responsible for looking after your information along with The University of Sheffield, who both act as a joint data controller.
 We will keep all information about you safe and secure by: